LinTrieu/segment-bot/README.md

     make run

 ## How to get extension locally
-- Go to this url `chrome://extensions/`
+- Navigate to the url `chrome://extensions/`
 - Turn on Developer Mode in top right hand corner
-- Click load unpacked
+- Click 'load unpacked'
 - Navigate to the chrome-extension folder as this is where the manifest.json file is that is needed
 - Then you should have the extension :tada: